asyml/forte/docs/ontology_generation.md

 Forte allows you to define the ontology of your project in JSON format.
-The JSON ontology is then converted to Python classes automatically using Forte Ontology Generation feature.
+The JSON ontology is then converted to Python classes automatically using the Forte Ontology Generation feature.

 This _Ontology Configuration_ tutorial teaches how to:
 * Define a simple ontology config for your NLP project using JSON.
 * Define multiple ontology configs and the dependencies between them.
-* Generate the corresponding Python ontologies automatically and use them in your project.
+* Generate the corresponding Python classes automatically and use them in your project.

 Overview of Forte concepts used in this tutorial:
-* *Ontology* - A collection of entries, where each entry is represented as a python class.
-One ontology can span one or more python modules.
-The modules generally belong to the package `ft.onto`.
 * *Entry* - An entry corresponds to one NLP unit in the document, for instance, an annotated sequence or relationship between annotated sequences. `Token`, `Sentence` and `DependencyLink` are some examples of entries.
 One entry defined in the config is used to generate one python class.

+* *Ontology* - A collection of `entries`, where each entry is represented as a class.
+The entries of an ontology can span one or more Python modules.
+This way, the entry classes can be imported regardless of the ontology config they were originally generated from.
+The modules that contain these entry classes generally belong to the package `ft.onto`.

 * *Attribute* - An attribute generally corresponds to a label or property associated with an entry, like, `pos_tag` for the entry `Token`.

-* *Top Entry* - Top entries are a set of entries defined in Forte, in the module `forte.data.ontology.base.top`.
+* *Top Entry* - Top entries are a set of entries that are pre-defined in the Forte library, in the module `forte.data.ontology.base.top`.
 All user-defined entries should extend one of the top entries.

 <!--We plan to deprecate base_ontology.py?-->
 We provide a set of commonly used entries in the module ``forte.data.ontology.base_ontology.py``.
-Those entries could be reused directly and need not be redefined.
+Those entries could be reused directly and need not be redefined in the ontology config by the user.

 ### A simple ontology config ###
-A simple user-defined ontology, that contains entries for words and phrases, looks like the following:
+Let us define a simple ontology, that is used to define the NLP concepts, `Word` and `Phrase`.
 ```json
 {
     "name": "simple_ontology",